 How to Secure Your Information

 Your first step in ensuring your own computer security on the Stanford University Network should be proper setup and prevention.
-Here's how to set up:
+Stanford IT Services just published a new handy, easy-to-read chart of Minimum Security Standards; check it out to make sure your computer, server, and mobile devices have the right levels of security.

 - Your laptop and/or desktop:

 - Your phone or mobile device: Visit our page on Mobile Computing for tutorials on securing your phone.
-And if you'd like to use your device to access Stanford information (including email and calendar), check out our page on Mobile Device Management (MDM) to see if your device is approved.
+And if you'd like to use your device for Stanford work or to access Stanford information (including email and calendar), check out our page on Mobile Device Management (MDM) to see if your device is approved.
+You must also maintain a passcode lock on your phone to ensure that your data is encrypted.

 - Your server: If you're running your own server, make sure you see our page about servers to make sure it's properly secured.